 In 2005, Zhen obtained residency in Hong Kong and began flying to Taiwan ostensibly on business and tourist trips, which were allegedly missions to recruit Taiwan military officers, according to government statements to the press.
 Zhen's alleged mainland intelligence contact has been identified as a "Mao Shangyu," most likely a pseudonym, based in Xiamen City, Fujian Province, the statements said.

 A statement released by the prosecutor's office accuses Zhen of recruiting retired and active military personnel in an effort to develop an intelligence network.
 Data harvested by the network includes information on the Dassault Mirage 2000 fighter, the long-range early warning radar built by Raytheon on Leshan Mountain in Hsinchu County, and procurement plans.
 Zhen allegedly paid his agents around US $9,400, along with free trips to Southeast Asian tourist spots.

 Hsu, the former major general, appears to be the alleged primary driver of the growth of the network, which might include as many as 10 additional members of the military.
 Hsu retired from the military in 2007 and was appointed head of the Kinmen Island County Government's Social Affairs Bureau.

-His public record indicates he ran unsuccessfully for a legislative office in 2012.
+His public record indicates he ran unsuccessfully for a legislative office in 2012, but lost.
 He then ran as a candidate for Kinmen County Commissioner in November 2014, but lost again.
 Hsu had served as garrison commander for Matsu Island under the 193 Brigade before his retirement.